gearboxworks/docker-hugo/README.md

 `./hugo -flag1 -flag2 variable`

-`./launch hugo:0.66.0 -flag1 -flag2 variable`
+`./launch hugo:0.60.1 -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
 The hugo Gearbox container has the following available commands:
-- `/usr/local/bin/hugo` - will execute `/usr/local/bin/hugo` within the container.
-- `/usr/local/bin/hugo-extended` - will execute `/usr/local/bin/hugo-extended` within the container.
-- `/usr/local/bin/minify` - will execute `/usr/local/bin/minify` within the container.
 - The default command will execute `/usr/local/bin/hugo` within the container.
+- `hugo` - will execute `/usr/local/bin/hugo` within the container.
+- `hugo-extended` - will execute `/usr/local/bin/hugo-extended` within the container.
+- `minify` - will execute `/usr/local/bin/minify` within the container.

 ### Remote connection